From phones and tablets to action cameras, dash cams and drones: they all use microSD for storage.

 Tests are carried out on our Intel Core i7-based test rig over USB 3.0.
-We use the full-size SD adaptors which come with cards and a Lexar Professional USB 3.0 Dual-Slot Reader.
-If a card comes with its own USB 3.0 adaptor, as with Lexar's own card, we use that instead.
+We use the full-size SD adapters which come with cards and a Lexar Professional USB 3.0 Dual-Slot Reader.
+If a card comes with its own USB 3.0 adapter, as with Lexar's own card, we use that instead.

 1. Samsung Evo Plus

 Samsung is one of the biggest brands, so you're likely to sway towards buying a Samsung-branded microSD card, especially if you have a Samsung phone.
 The Evo Plus is now the entry-level range, with the Pro Plus and Pro Endurance being more expensive.

 We tested the 128GB card, but it's also available in 32GB/64GB/256GB capacities.